qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 ......

 ``Split`` [vector]
-  Output layer with split lines or polygon from input layer.
+  Output layer with split lines or polygons from input layer.

 .. _qgis_symmetrical_difference: